MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Security/Update-MgBetaSecurityAlert.md

 ## SYNOPSIS
 Update an editable **alert** property within any integrated solution to keep alert status and assignments in sync across solutions.
 This method updates any solution that has a record of the referenced alert ID.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgSecurityAlert](/powershell/module/Microsoft.Graph.Security/Update-MgSecurityAlert?view=graph-powershell-v1.0)

 ## SYNTAX